 Malaysia Gambling Regulation

-Gambling Legislation imageLocated in Southeast Asia, Malaysia is home to an ethnographically complex population that currently stands at around 32.9 million people.
-The country’s religious composition is equally diverse, although Islam is the official religion, with approximately 61% of the nationals practicing it.
-Apart from Muslims, Malay society consists of Sri Lankan, Chinese, and Indian Malaysians, among other minority groups.
+Gambling Legislation imageLocated in Southeast Asia, Malaysia is home to an ethnically diverse population of roughly 32.9 million people.
+The country’s religious composition is equally diverse.
+Islam is the official religion, and approximately 61% of citizens practice it.
+In addition to the Muslim majority, Malaysian society includes Sri Lankan Malaysians, Chinese Malaysians, Indian Malaysians, and other minority groups.

 The country is a federal constitutional monarchy that comprises 13 states, known as Negeri, along with three federal territories, or Wilayah Persekutuan (Kuala Lumpur, Putrajaya, and Labuan).
-The history of this culturally diverse country can be traced back to the 3rd century AD when the first Malay kingdoms emerged.
-The British Empire established a solid presence in the region in the early 18th century.
-It was not until the late 1950s that the country fully regained its independence.
+Malaysia’s history can be traced back to the 3rd century AD, when the first Malay kingdoms emerged.
+The British Empire established a strong presence in the region in the early 18th century.
+The country did not fully regain its independence until the late 1950s.

-Gambling law is a complex matter in Malaysia as is the case in other multi-ethnic nations.
-The complexity largely arises from the fact the Islamic Sharia law strictly prohibits gambling.
-Malaysia’s Muslim population cannot legally enter gaming venues or engage in such activities.
-Despite this, gambling has gained social acceptance in the country, or at least among non-Muslim Malaysians.
+Gambling law is complex in Malaysia, as it is in many multi-ethnic nations.
+Much of the complexity stems from the fact that Islamic Sharia law strictly prohibits gambling.
+As a result, Malaysia’s Muslim population cannot legally enter gaming venues or participate in such activities.
+Despite this, gambling has gained social acceptance in the country, at least among non-Muslim Malaysians.

-Brick-and-mortar gambling is legal in Malaysia, but Resorts World Genting remains the only casino resort complex for the time being.
-Malaysia has several turf clubs and racecourses whose history dates back to the late 19th century.
-Landbased sports wagering also enjoys a legal status here as long as the bookmakers have acquired proper licenses.
-All forms of online gambling are still illegal in the country.
-The prohibition extends to all Malaysian nationals regardless of their religious beliefs.
+Brick-and-mortar gambling is legal in Malaysia, but Resorts World Genting remains the only casino resort complex at present.
+The country also has several turf clubs and racecourses with histories dating back to the late 19th century.
+Land-based sports wagering is legal as long as bookmakers obtain the proper licenses.
+All forms of online gambling remain illegal.
+The prohibition extends to all Malaysian citizens, regardless of their religious beliefs.

 Laws That Govern Gambling in Malaysia

-Several laws have helped shape Malaysia’s gambling industry as we know it today.
-The first and probably the most important piece of legislation that governs gambling activities in the country is the 1953 Betting Act (Akta Pertaruhan).
-It has seen several amendments over the years but its original purpose was to eliminate illegal betting houses and prevent betting in public places.
+Several laws have shaped Malaysia’s gambling industry as we know it today.
+The first, and arguably most important, piece of legislation governing gambling activities in the country is the 1953 Betting Act (Akta Pertaruhan).
+It has been amended several times over the years, but its original purpose was to eliminate illegal betting houses and prevent wagering in public places.

 The 1953 Betting Act